katharinalisalin/demo-bug-template/docs/contributing/adding-a-translation.md

 ---

-At this point, when you have made sure that Material for MkDocs doesn't already support your language, you can add translations for it by following the issue template.
+At this point, when you have made sure that Material for MkDocs doesn't already support your language you can add translations for it by following the issue template.

 ## Issue template